xermicus/poolparty/README.md

 * Let the caller handle the error.
 * Stop the threadpool and its spawned tasks on user request.

+⚠ This crate is beeing passively maintained.
+It works just fine for me in an existing project.
+However I'll be using [smol](https://crates.io/crates/smol) as my futures executor in new projects.
+The `smol` task handles offer the same functionality (and more), rendering this crate obsolete.

 # Usage

 The following example demonstrates the handling of a failing task: